 For example: If your business is in the Building Industry and you are involved in repairing damaged buildings you may want to do credit checks on builders to determine their creditworthiness before taking them onto your books.
-This type of application does not comply with the Credit Reporting Privacy Code 2004 for use, so we would decline your application.
+This type of application does not comply with the Credit Provider Purpose for use so we would decline your applications.

-13.1 currently operate a small organisation that offers loans to individuals.
+11 (b) I currently operate a small organisation that offers loans to individuals.
 You approved my application as a credit provider but declined it as a debt collector.
 Why did you do this?